-We propose a conference model that allows for a variety of different venues for parents/guardians and teachers to interact.
+The high school conference model allows for a variety of different venues for parents/guardians and teachers to interact.

-Open Houses are intended to allow parents/guardians to connect with the school and meet the teachers.
-There are two Open House opportunities:
+The September Open House is intended to allow parents/guardians to connect with the school and meet the teachers.
+The evening also includes a Grade 9 Parent Orientation meeting with school administration.